 Because of its delicate flavor, lettuce is easily masked by just about any fruit you can think of.
 My usual recipe calls for 2-3 bananas, 1 mango, 1 tablespoon of flax, a few frozen strawberries (or 1/2 cup frozen blueberries) and an entire head of romaine.
 Now THAT is the breakfast of champions!

-Find out how much weight you can lose in one month by joining my 30-Day Green Smoothie Challenge!
-Daily, delicious recipes, nutrition information, grocery shopping lists and substitution guidelines are all included.
+Find out how much weight you can lose when you join my Green Smoothie Weight Loss Program!
+Daily, delicious recipes, nutrition information, grocery shopping lists, substitution guidelines, a support group and 15-minute workouts are all included.
 Will you join me?